Mara-Li/obsidian-explorer-hider/README.md

 - Delete the rules
 - For "string" rules, you can edit the attributes.
 It's not possible for rules added using the file-menu, as they are followed by the path for changes (deleted/renamed/moved).

+### Hiding files/folders

+To hide a file or a folder, you can right-click on the file/folder in the explorer or in the bookmarks and select `Hide file/folder`.
+The file/folder will be hidden from the explorer and the bookmarks.

+### Display all or hide all

+Using the "eye" ribbon button you can enable or disable all the rules.
+- Show all will display all the hidden files/folders (ignoring the rules)
+- Hide all will restore the older state (based on the hidden parameters).

 ## 📥 Installation

 - [ ] From Obsidian's community plugins